About This Program

 - The Human Resource Management concentration prepares students for academic positions in the field of human resource management.
 Students are trained to be researchers and teachers.

-- The Information Systems concentration creates a strong grounding in areas of behavioral, strategic and economic aspects of global information systems decision-making.
-Students are trained to become scholars and effective teachers.
+- The Information Systems concentration creates a strong grounding in areas of behavioral, strategic, analytical and economic aspects of the impact of digital technologies; digitalization; and digital transformation on individuals, organizations and society.
+Students are trained to become world-class scholars and passionate and effective teachers.

 - The Marketing concentration prepares highly qualified candidates for positions of professional responsibility in university teaching and research.
 The program offers a solid balance of teaching experience and preparation for conducting scientific research.